 The Theory of Producing

-During the evaporation process, pressure and temperature are constant, and
+During the evaporation (and condensation) process, pressure and temperature are constant, and

 amount of heat are use for bringing the water from liquid phase to vapour phase.

 The steam is wet until all liquid is evaporated - and the steam is then

 defined as dry-saturated.

 thus contains a huge amount of so-called latent heat, that corresponding the heat that was